JuliaGraphics/ColorSchemes.jl/docs/src/basics.md

 ColorSchemes.leonardo.colors
 ```

 By default, the colorschemes aren’t imported.
-But to avoid using the prefixes, you can import the ones that you want:
+To avoid using the prefixes, you can import the ones that you want:

 ```
 julia> import ColorSchemes.leonardo